 I worked for several companies as a freelance designer, and then started to work on residential and commercial properties.
 Then a second ah-ha moment happened for me when I started traveling to Bali to buy furniture and household goods for my clients.
 Wow.
 Wow.
 Wow.
 Life changing.
 The people of Bali are beautifully creative.
 I started to realize that incorporating goods from around the world tell a great story in a home.
 It was also far less expensive for my clients to hire me to buy for them in Bali.
 I completed one home from top to bottom with all Balinese goods: floors, doors, lighting, furniture, the whole shebang.
 It was one of my proudest design accomplishments.

 I would have to say, if I had to wrap my style up in one quick swoop, it would be this.
 That is what inspires me to really grow as a designer.
 I would love to design a space just like it some day.
-On my blog, I love to inspire others to design the life that they really want to live, too, and to have some laughs along the way.

-A: Impose.
-Good word!
 I went through a phase of letting the kids pick their own paint colors for their rooms.
 A little creative expression never hurt anyone, right?
 Wrong.
 They chose neon nuttiness.

 I thought I was going to go blind with the hot pink and lime green machine of paint craziness in their rooms.
 I remained quiet about it for as long as I could even though the color stung my eyes and hurt my brain.